forge42dev/remix-hook-form/README.md

 If the form is submitted without js it will try to parse the formData object and covert it to the same format as the data object returned by `useRemixForm`.
 If the form is submitted with js it will automatically extract the data from the request object and validate it.

 getValidatedFormData is a utility function that can be used to validate form data in your action.
 It takes two arguments: the request object and the resolver function.
-It returns an object with two properties: `errors` and `data`.
+It returns an object with three properties: `errors`, `receivedValues` and `data`.
 If there are no errors, `errors` will be `undefined`.
 If there are errors, `errors` will be an object with the same shape as the `errors` object returned by `useRemixForm`.
 If there are no errors, `data` will be an object with the same shape as the `data` object returned by `useRemixForm`.

+The `receivedValues` property allows you to set the default values of your form to the values that were received from the request object.
+This is useful if you want to display the form again with the values that were submitted by the user when there is no JS present

+ ### Example with errors only
 ```jsx
 /** all the same code from above */